|An enigmatically carved marker|

 George Albert Everingham, the son of Abner M. Everingham (1834-1914) and Eliza Ann Wills (1842-1883), was born on 28 Apr 1877 in Ontario.
 His wife, Dollie, was born across the Niagara River in Buffalo in June of 1888, the daughter of Michael Hutchinson and Mary Ferman.
 It is not known when and where George and Dollie married, however, Dollie was only 16 when she became pregnant with Alice.

-George and Dollie has three more children: Raymond Victor, born in 1907, Fester, born in 1909, and Arthur born in 1913.
-Fester and Arthur were both born in New York State.
+George and Dollie has three more children: Raymond Victor, born in 1907, Lester, born in 1909, and Arthur born in 1913.
+Lester and Arthur were both born in New York State.
 The family emigrated to the United States before Fester’s birth but returned to Canada before Dollie’s death in 1914.

 |Young Cemetery, Crowland, Welland, Ontario|